 If you need to monitor multiple domains consider installing the Visualping Chrome web extension.
 Once installed just click the Visualping button to start monitoring the current page.

 Through to its name Visualping may not be able to detect invisible to changes to pages such as modifications of source code.
 If malware is a concern consider one of the other tools in this guide.

 StatusCake is a mighty tasty offering with competitive pricing

 StatusCake is a many-layered treat for webmasters.
 This British-based site offers a way to check your pages for defacement and downtime from a variety of locations: the project maintains 48 monitoring centers in 28 countries around the world.
 Many centers support the more recent IPv6 protocol.

 This offers subscribers a much more refined experience over simpler competitors.
 Not only can you adjust the frequency of checks but you can also specify the location from which you want to monitor pages.
 StatusCake even offers a speed test to show how quickly a page loads when checked.

 There is a free package which can perform up to 10 checks at 5-minute intervals.
 This is fine for hobby bloggers and those with very monolithic websites but business owners can benefit more from a paid subscription.

 Regardless of which package you choose, StatusCake includes multiple notification options including email, text message and even push notifications via Android/iOS.
-This service also works with some party apps such as PagerDuty.
+This service also works with some third party apps such as PagerDuty.